 Metal poles are slippery when they’re cold.
 The more you warm up your body and the pole, the better your grip will be.
 Ideally, you have dry hands, but your body skin is warm and slightly moist.

 2. Chrome – Most popular pole for studios and competitions.
 Works in different climates, especially in colder ones.
 Just like on most poles, you will start slipping if you struggle with excessive sweating.
-Most people find it stickier than stainless steal.
-Personally, I have a dry skin and I get along with it, but it feels „greasy“ sometimes.
+Most people find it stickier than stainless steel.
+Personally, I have dry skin and I get along with it, but it feels „greasy“ sometimes.

 3. Brass – High grip.
 Thanks to its porous absorbing surface, it’s perfect for people with sweaty or oily skin, as well as for humid climates.
 Beware that if your skin is too dry, it might become slippery.
 And if your skin is naturally tacky, it can become too sticky in certain moves (static slides, spins and rotations).
 You should polish the finish with a special product once in a while to protect from tarnish.